Tyrsolution/moleculer-db-typeorm-adapter/README.md

 <!-- AUTO-CONTENT-START:METHODS -->
 ## `init`

-Initialize adapter
+Initialize adapter.
-It will be called in `broker.start()` and is used internally
+It will be called in `broker.start()` and is used internally.

 ### Parameters
 | Property | Type | Default | Description |